-(3) In 1999, we recorded \$6.0 million of TennCare® reserve adjustments for estimated losses on contract receivables relating to Tennessee Health Partnership ("THP"), Preferred Health Plans and Xantus Health Plans of Tennessee, Inc. ("Xantus").
-During 2001, we recorded a reserve adjustment credit of \$1.0 million to reflect a favorable settlement with THP relative to the amount initially reserved in 1999.
-In the third quarter of 2001 and the first quarter of 2002, we recorded TennCare® reserve adjustment credits of \$1.5 million and \$0.9 million, respectively, as a result of the collection of the receivables reserved in 1999 from Xantus.

-- (4) Includes a \$4.0 million charge, net of tax, related to write-off of trade names due to our rebranding strategy in the Specialty Services segment, and an \$18.2 million charge, net of tax, related to goodwill impairment in the PBM Services segment. - (5) Net income in 2003 includes a \$0.6 million charge, net of tax, related to a settlement with our founder, E. David Corvese, and a restructuring charge of \$0.9 million, net of tax. - (6) Net income in 2004 includes a \$0.5 million charge, net of tax, related to a global settlement with Value Options of Texas, Inc. - (7) Net loss in 2005 includes a \$4.3 million charge, net of tax, in the fourth quarter to reflect an increase in the allowance for doubtful accounts receivable created by lower than expected collections during the merger integration period. - (8) Effective tax rate (see Management's Discussion and Analysis for explanation of the change in the effective tax rate).

-(9) The 2005 net loss per diluted share excludes the effect of common stock equivalents, as their inclusion would be anti-dilutive.
+- (3) In 1999, we recorded \$6.0 million of TennCare® reserve adjustments for estimated losses on contract receivables relating to Tennessee Health Partnership ("THP"), Preferred Health Plans and Xantus Health Plans of Tennessee, Inc. ("Xantus").
+In the first quarter of 2002, we recorded TennCare® reserve adjustment credits of \$0.9 million as a result of the collection of the receivables reserved in 1999 from Xantus. - (4) Includes a \$4.0 million charge, net of tax, related to write-off of trade names due to our rebranding strategy in the Specialty Services segment, and an \$18.2 million charge, net of tax, related to goodwill impairment in the PBM Services segment. - (5) Net income in 2003 includes a \$0.6 million charge, net of tax, related to a settlement with our founder, E. David Corvese, and a restructuring charge of \$0.9 million, net of tax. - (6) Net income in 2004 includes a \$0.5 million charge, net of tax, related to a settlement with Value Options of Texas, Inc. - (7) Net loss in 2005 includes a \$4.3 million charge, net of tax, in the fourth quarter to reflect an increase in the allowance for doubtful accounts receivable created by lower than expected collections during the merger integration period. - (8) Net loss in 2006 includes a \$25.7 million income tax charge in the fourth quarter for the establishment of a valuation allowance recorded against deferred tax assets. - (9) The 2006 and 2005 net loss per diluted share excludes the effect of common stock equivalents, as their inclusion would be anti-dilutive.